hello30190f/OneNoteAlternative/firstPrototype/note/backendDataServer/basicCommand/fileDelete.md

 TODO: write this document
 # fileDelete command
 ## role
  Delete a file on the dataserver.
+Not multiple files.
 There is no recover option.
 The file will be permanently deleted once this command is executed.

 ## args (frontend to dataserver)
 ```json